prometheus/docs/content/docs/querying/functions.md

 ## `scalar()`

 Given a single-element input vector, `scalar(v instant-vector)` returns the sample value of that single element as a scalar.
-If the input vector doesn't have exactly one element, `scalar` will return `NaN`.
+If the input vector does not have exactly one element, `scalar` will return `NaN`.

 ## `sort()`